 Financing Law School

-International students are not eligible for federal financial aid (Direct Stafford and Direct Graduate PLUS Loans, or Work-Study).
+International applicants are not eligible for federal financial aid (Direct Stafford and Direct Graduate PLUS Loans, or Work-Study).
 Most private educational loans cannot be obtained without a co-signer who is a U.S. citizen.
-International students should contact law schools directly to inquire whether the school is aware of lenders that may offer loans to international students without the need for a co-signer and students should carefully examine the qualifications, terms, and maximum amounts of those loans.
+International applicants should contact law schools directly to inquire whether the school is aware of lenders that may offer loans to international students without the need for a co-signer and students should carefully examine the qualifications, terms, and maximum amounts of those loans.

 F-1 visa classification is a nonimmigrant visa category available to full-time, enrolled students working toward a degree at a U.S. institution of higher education.
-F-1 is the most common immigration status for degree seeking international students.
+F-1 is the most common immigration status for degree-seeking international students.
 The F-1 status is valid as long as the student remains at the University sponsoring the F-1 status and the student carries a full course load.
 Students who want to remain in the states upon graduating, but before matriculating into a U.S. law school, must determine whether this is allowable under their visa’s requirements.
 NYU’s Office of Global Services should be utilized in making this determination.

 Employment Restrictions (Prior to Law School)